12 of the Best Wheated Bourbon Bottles to Try

 You don’t have to spend a fortune to find a fantastic wheated bourbon.
 While the hunt for rare, top-shelf bottles is a thrill, some of the most enjoyable and versatile whiskeys are surprisingly accessible.
 Whether you’re looking for a reliable bottle to sip after a long day or the perfect base for a classic cocktail, there are incredible options that deliver premium flavor without the premium price tag.
 These are the bottles that prove exceptional quality can be found at any budget, making the smooth, sweet world of wheated bourbon open to everyone.
 Much like Mary Dowling, who found ingenious ways to continue her craft against all odds, finding great value is its own form of victory.

-Your Next Go-To Sipper
+Find Your Next Go-To Sipping Bourbon

 If you’re searching for a dependable bourbon that’s consistently smooth and easy to drink, a wheated bourbon is your answer.
 By swapping out the traditional rye for wheat as the secondary grain, distillers create a spirit that’s noticeably softer and sweeter.
 Think of it as bourbon’s friendlier, more approachable cousin.
 You’ll often find inviting flavors of caramel, honey, vanilla, and soft fruit notes.
 This gentle profile makes for an ideal sipping whiskey, perfect for enjoying neat or with a single large ice cube.
 It’s the kind of bottle you can always have on hand, ready to pour and enjoy without any fuss.

-The Best Bourbons for Cocktails
+The Best Bourbons for Making Cocktails

 The same qualities that make wheated bourbons great for sipping also make them a fantastic choice for cocktails.
 Their inherent sweetness and smooth finish allow them to blend beautifully with other ingredients rather than overpowering them.
 A classic example is Maker’s Mark, which uses soft red winter wheat to achieve its signature gentle taste.
 This profile ensures your Old Fashioned or Whiskey Sour is balanced and flavorful, letting the citrus, sugar, and bitters shine alongside the bourbon.
 For inspiration on what to mix, you can always explore some timeless whiskey recipes that highlight the spirit’s best qualities.

-Top Finds Under $100
+Our Top Wheated Bourbon Finds Under $100

 Ready to add a bottle to your bar cart?
 You can find some truly outstanding wheated bourbons for less than you might think.
 These selections are celebrated by enthusiasts for offering incredible flavor and complexity for their price.